sdybut/Problem-Assignment-3/README.md

 ### Problem 1
 Using knowledge obtained from the experiment and demonstrations:<br/>
   a.
-Load the corresponding .csv file into a data frame named cars using pandas<br/>
+Load the corresponding .csv file into a data frame named cars using pandas.<br/>
   b.
 Display the first five and last five rows of the resulting cars.<br/>

  **Code**

-     import pandas as pd
+     import pandas as pd # import the Pandas library with the 'pd'

+     # a.
+Load the corresponding .csv file into a data frame named cars using pandas.
-     cars = pd.read_csv ('cars.csv')
+     cars = pd.read_csv ('cars.csv') # Read a CSV file into a pandas DataFrame
-     cars
+     cars # print

  **Output**